Content Creation Process in partnership with Subject Matter Specialists

 1. Initial Enquiry

-- initial enquiry is received by the team from a subject matter expert (SME) regarding the feasibility/appropriateness of creating an e-learning module/s.
+- initial enquiry is received by the team from a subject matter expert (SME) regarding the feasibility/appropriateness of creating an online module/s.

 - meeting set up for fact finding around the module itself e.g. topic, target audience, time scale, module structure/content etc. Any technical implications will be considered.